 The Company outsources some of its business-related activities, and therefore relies on certain service and business process partners and other third parties.
 For example, the Company has outsourcing agreements with third parties regarding certain IT operations.
-There is a risk that it will be difficult for the Company to replace these relationships on commercially reasonable or similar terms, or at all, and seeking alternate relationships could be time consuming and result in interruptions to the Company's business.
+There is a risk that it will be difficult for the Company to replace these relationships on commercially reasonable or similar terms, or at all.
+Seeking alternate relationships also risks being time consuming and result in interruptions to the Company's business.
 The Company's use of business outsourcing partners also exposes the Company to reputational risks.
 See "Reputational risks".

-Further, the Company's business outsourcing or other partners could commit fraud with respect to the services that the Company outsources to them, fail to comply with applicable laws and regulations, such as data protection requirements, or fail to otherwise provide their agreed services to the Company.
-To the extent that these third parties violate laws, other regulatory requirements or their contractual obligations to the Company, or otherwise act inappropriately in the conduct of their business, there is a risk that the Company's business and reputation will be negatively affected or that penalties will be directly imposed on the Company.
+Further, the Company is exposed to the risk that its outsourcing or other partners commit fraud with respect to the services that the Company has outsourced to them, that they fail to comply with applicable laws and regulations, such as data protection requirements, or fail to otherwise provide their agreed services to the Company.
+If these third parties, to a significant extent, violate laws, other regulatory requirements or important contractual obligations to the Company, or otherwise act inappropriately in the conduct of their business, the Company's business and reputation would be negatively affected.
+In such cases, the Company also faces the risk of penalties being imposed.
 Further, some of the Company's agreements with third parties contain provisions that limit the liability of such third parties, and the Company may in such cases not be able to recover the full amount of a loss even if it is the result of the third party breaching the agreement.
-There is also a risk that the Company's methods and procedures for overseeing how outsourcing and other partners operate their businesses are inadequate, and that the Company does not become aware of the occurrence of any violations for a substantial period of time, exacerbating the effect of such violations.
-Should any of these risks materialise, there is a risk that it will have an adverse effect on the Company's business, financial condition and results of operations.
+There is also a risk that the Company's methods and procedures for overseeing how outsourcing and other partners operate their businesses does not detect the occurrence of any violations for a substantial period of time, exacerbating the effect of such violations.
+The degree to which any negative consequences related to third-party providers may affect the Company is uncertain and present a significant risk to the Company's reputation and business.